MLB will decide how many games are played in 2020 as teams unanimously vote to proceed with season

 Earlier Monday, the MLBPA rejected MLB's offer of a 60-game season.

-"While we had hoped to reach a revised back to work agreement with the league, the Players remain fully committed to proceeding under our current agreement and getting back on the field for the fans, for the game, and for each other."
+"While we had hoped to reach a revised back to work agreement with the league, the Players remain fully committed to proceeding under our current agreement and getting back on the field for the fans, for the game, and for each other," the MLBPA said.

 The union's last proposal to the league had been for a 70-game season with full prorated salaries.